 - Drinks at the revolving restaurant at the Ritz Hotel in Sea Point – probably “the best view and worst food on the Cape Peninsula”

 You can’t go wrong with Cape Town’s food scene.
 I’d be remiss not to mention these gems.
 Do yourself a favor a make a reservation for at least one during your Cape Town trip.

 - The Test Kitchen Our favorite meal in Cape Town and possibly my favorite dining experience ever.
 Consistently on the Top 50 restaurant list in the world.
 Prix fix.
 Reservations are a must.

 - Pot Luck Club.
-Same team from The Test Kitchen – rave reviews from friends.
+Same team from The Test Kitchen – but we were sorely disappointed – skip!